woossi0/suite/docs/usermanual/source/install/generic_install.rst

 1. Install the :file:`libjpeg-turbo-official` package (version 1.4.2) from the Boundless Third Party Repository.

- .. info:: Alternatively, download version 1.4.2 of `LibJPEGTurbo <https://sourceforge.net/projects/libjpeg-turbo/files/1.4.2/>`__ and install
+ .. note:: Alternatively, download version 1.4.2 of `LibJPEGTurbo <https://sourceforge.net/projects/libjpeg-turbo/files/1.4.2/>`__ and install

 2. In Tomcat's config either create or add to the :guilabel:`-Djava.library.path` variable to point to libjpeg-turbo's lib directory (usually :file:`/opt/libjpeg-turbo/lib64`)